empty-codes/CodingTracker/README.md

 4. The set goals page worked perfectly on desktop, also when i ran the program in vs with my android phone connected as a local device, but when i disconnected it, and opened the apk left on my phone, anytime i tried to open the set goals page, the app crashed.
 Tried to access the db path but it was stored in a hidden/restricted folder that simply did not show Used adb to get the logs of the error and debug that way, but the logs didnt saw much, did a couple changes then it started working so any of these could have been the fix:
     1. For example, the GoalStatus label is bound to a converter (StringNotEmptyConverter).
 Ensure the converter exists in your resource dictionary, and it's functioning correctly. so instead i  you can handle the visibility logic directly in your ViewModel by using a boolean property that determines whether the GoalStatus is visible.
     2. register the route in your AppShell.xaml.cs file for the goal page (or any other pages) to ensure that your application can navigate to them correctly.
     3. cleared all app data, then unistalled the apk, then cleaned my memory and storage, then reinstalled

+5. Usage of IQueryAttributable; it was used in the maui docs tutorial i followed so i was inclined to use it, but i didnt undestand the point of it at first, learnt its use and importance: In your code, implementing IQueryAttributable is likely helping you manage navigation more effectively by allowing you to specify and handle query parameters in a structured manner.